Athletic Program Travel

-- Soccer/Baseball/Softball Travel: Contact the hotel booking company that the NAIA and/or Red River Athletic Conference has partnered with and provide them with the travel dates, destinations and number and types of rooms required.
+- Soccer/Baseball/Softball Travel: If applicable, contact the hotel booking company that the NAIA and/or Red River Athletic Conference has partnered with and provide them with the travel dates, destinations and number and types of rooms required.

 - Golf Team Travel: Because of the small number of rooms needed and the days traveled, the Athletic Department is permitted to book rooms directly rather than through the NAIA and/or RRAC booking partner.

-- As a general guideline, no more than four (4) student athletes may be assigned to a room, two per bed.
-Circumstances may occasionally arise in which more than four to a room will be authorized.
+- As a general guideline, no more than two (2) student athletes may be assigned to a room, one per bed.
+Circumstances may occasionally arise in which more than two to a room will be authorized.

-Option 1: Generally, daily meal expenses for student athletes, coaches and staff members traveling for competition are paid using the UHV ProCard.
-The coach may purchase team meals on his/her ProCard.
-However, in doing so, the cash per diem will be forfeited for that day of travel.
+Generally, daily meal expenses for student athletes, coaches and staff members traveling for competition are paid using the UHV ProCard.
+The head coach, an assistant coach or a designated staff member may purchase team meals on his/her ProCard.
 Itemized receipts are required for meals purchased with a university procurement card.